tjjdoherty/canadian-psi-project/README.md

 Analysis of Canadian Post-Secondary Institutions by unsupervised learning, growth and revenue modelling An exploration of student demographics, program diversity, growth rates and provincial regulations.

+## Jan 2025 Update:
+This project will be developed in ways to illustrate an expanding Data Science skillset e.g. pipeline to automate and standardize preprocessing of data.
+It seems unlikely at the moment that the data here could be used to make a supervised learning model in predicting school revenue or international enrolment itself as these are both impacted by a variety of nonlinear and intangible effects that aren't captured in the enrolment data alone which I have access to.

+Additionally, the direction I want to take now - forecast of revenue lost due to declining international enrolment e.g. starting with a hypothetical 30% drop in international enrollment across the board and translating that into # of international students * international enrolment, for each school - is more of a simple calculation based on hypothetical scenarios and it doesn't require a predictive model.

 ## Goals of this project:

 - Beginning with the province of Ontario, I will collect and combine key data on Canada's Post-Secondary Institution's student enrolment across major demographics e.g. Status in Canada, Gender, information on Program enrolment by students, type of institution/programs offered, the PSI's growth in enrolment over the last 10-15 years (depending on data avilability), available data on PSI's financial performance and combine with information related to IRCC study permits issued for the respective year.